antondelsink/disruptor-net-redis/README.md

 # Why

-Intended as a starting point for exploring performance of .NET Core related to Sockets, TCP stream parsing, Collections, etc.
+Intended as a starting point for learning about performance aspects of .NET Core related to Sockets, TCP stream parsing, Garbage Collection, built-in Collections, etc.

 # Thanks